Maxula Radès church: During the French protectorate

 Maxula Radès church in January 1920.

 Efforts to construct a permanent church began in 1900 when the municipal council of Maxula Radès requested a subsidy from the protectorate government for purchasing land and building the church.
 However, the government, citing the separation of Church and State, declined to subsidize the construction.
 Additionally, when consulted about transferring a plot of land, the Department of Agriculture responded that "the State domain does not have any land in Radès that could be used for the construction of a church and a presbytery.”
 Consequently, the Roman Catholic Archdiocese of Tunis, under Monseigneur Clément Combes, purchased a 1,010 m² plot of land for 1,515 francs from two individuals, Mrs Foin and Miraude.

 Father Martin, parish priest of Hammam-Lif, was responsible for drawing the plans for the building, with help from a contractor, Mr. Nicolas.
 The budget for the project amounts to 19,460 francs, financed for 13,500 francs by the archbishopric of Carthage, the balance coming from donations from the faithful.
 The church was inaugurated in 1911 and celebrated in the diocesan newspaper:

 The church is equidistant from the hill where so many graceful chalets stand and from the plain where the schools and French villas are hidden in the middle of the eternally flowering gardens.
 The bell tower will dominate the green countryside where the Bône-Guelma railway company winds through the vineyards and the pretty beach where bathers come to seek freshness and health.

-Ater independence
+After independence

 The independence of Tunisia in 1956 caused most Europeans to leave.
 The church was finally closed on the occasion of the modus vivendi signed between the Tunisian government and the Vatican City on 10 July 1964.
 The building was transferred free of charge with the assurance that it would only be used for purposes of public interest.
 It was then left abandoned.

 As part of a project to transform it into a cultural center, work began in September 2022 before being interrupted in December due to the discovery of Punic cisterns, which are the subject of excavations by the National Heritage Institute (INP).
 On 5 June 2023, a cooperation agreement was signed between the INP and the Chinese National Archaeological Research Center to study the archaeological finds, publish the research results and maintain, develop and preserve the site.